superseriousbusiness/gotosocial/README.md

 #### Docker

 To run from main using Docker, use the `snapshot` Docker tag.
-The Docker image `superseriousbusiness/gotosocial:snapshot` will always correspond to the latest commit on main.
+The Docker image `docker.io/superseriousbusiness/gotosocial:snapshot` will always correspond to the latest commit on main that involves changes to Go code or web assets/source.
 Since this tag is overwritten frequently, you may want to use Docker CLI flag `--pull always` to ensure that you always have the most up-to-date image every time you run using this tag.
-Alternatively, run `docker pull superseriousbusiness/gotosocial:snapshot` manually just before use.
+Alternatively, run `docker pull docker.io/superseriousbusiness/gotosocial:snapshot` manually just before use.

 #### Binary release .tar.gz